 SCHILLING BEER CO.
 (Littleton, NH)

 Last on our list is Schilling Beer Co., housed in a historic gristmill on the banks of the Ammonoosuc River.
-It takes about fifteen minutes to get here from Rek’-Lis, so urge your crew to review the menu online during your drive over.
+It takes about ten minutes to get here from Rek’-Lis, so urge your crew to review the menu online during your drive over.
 This spot is renowned for its mouthwatering array of flatbread pizzas, as well as its pretzel twists with flaky salt and beer cheese or mustard dipping sauces.
 Your next choice?
 Which pour to pick.
 Schilling keeps a rotating list of seasonal offerings, as well as classics that keep the crowds coming, year after year.
-Our favorite for spring?
-Schlaumier, a Bavarian wheat ale with notes of banana and clove.

-If there’s still time after you imbibe, take some time to shop Schillings take-home offerings and then explore Littleton.
+If there’s still time after you imbibe, take some time to shop Schilling's take-home offerings and explore Littleton.
 This charming town has received numerous national accolades, and its boutiques, antique shops, and galleries are well worth a walk around town.

 The White Mountains also has several other breweries, cideries, wineries, and distilleries to tour during your time here.
 But if you’d rather switch it up, we’d urge you to check out our trip ideas, plan a visit to an attraction, or see if an itinerary might just be the perfect pairing to your tasting tour.